4265 San Felipe # 1000

 Being involved in a car accident may cause internal structural injuries, including injury to the spine.
 It is very common for a person involved in a collision to obtain back and neck injuries.
 This injury might immediately lead to the development of spinal stenosis, or it may cause it to develop slowly over time due to spinal degeneration.

-What is Foraminal Stenosis Caused by Trauma?
+What Is Foraminal Stenosis Caused by Trauma?

 Foraminal stenosis, one of the specific types of spinal stenosis, is often a result of the aging process.
 However, it is possible for trauma to cause foraminal stenosis.
 For example, if someone were involved in an accident that resulted in a bulging or herniated disc.
-This injury could cause the discs between your spinal bones to become damaged or slip out of place and lead to foraminal stenosis.
-Bone spurs resulting from trauma or injury often pinch the nerves running through the spine and may also cause stenosis.

-Can a Person be Paralyzed by Spinal Stenosis?
+Can a Person Be Paralyzed by Spinal Stenosis?

 If the spinal stenosis is severe enough, there is a chance that it could lead to paralysis.
-This is the case when the lumbar spinal stenosis causes the rare but serious condition of cauda equina syndrome.
+This is the case when lumbar spinal stenosis causes the rare but serious condition of cauda equina syndrome.
 The cauda equina is a collection of nerves at the bottom of the spinal cord.
 These nerve roots provide sensory and motor functions to the lower half of the body, including the legs, bladder, and genital areas.

 Though it primarily occurs in adults, anyone who experiences spinal trauma or injury may develop cauda equina syndrome.
 CES can affect any age, gender, or race.
-The most common cause is due to a herniated disc located in the lumbar region, which in turn may lead to spinal stenosis and thus, CES.
+The most common cause is due to a herniated disc located in the lumbar region, which in turn may lead to spinal stenosis and, thus, CES.
 A herniated disc is often the result of a strain or impact injury.

 Other potential causes of CES include:

-What are the Long Term Effects of Spinal Stenosis?
+What Are the Long-Term Effects of Spinal Stenosis?

 Can I Sue for Spinal Stenosis?